ansys/grantami-bomanalytics/doc/source/api/compliance/indicators.rst

 Indicators
 ==========
-The BoM Analytics API determines compliance against an Indicator, which can essentially be thought of as a legislation with a threshold.
+[TECHDOCS] The BoM Analytics API determines compliance against an Indicator, which can essentially be thought of as a legislation with a threshold.
 If a substance appears in a certain item either directly or indirectly in a quantity that exceeds that threshold as impacted by the legislation, the item is non-compliant with that Indicator.
 In the case where the legislation defines a per-substance threshold (e.g. RoHS), then this per-substance threshold will be used instead.